21 October, 2021: The Environment Agency has issued a statement following overnight flooding of the site of the Lower Otter Restoration Project.

 A Stakeholder Group, set up in 2013, provided an interface between the project team and interested parties, including community representatives.
 This group was involved in the development of the short list of options.

 In 2014 a public consultation was held with events taking place locally at community centres and at parish and town council meetings.
-These have been held to highlight the issues, understand stakeholder and public perceptions of the problems, assess their reaction to outline proposals and options, gather information on alternative strategies and to ensure the local community has had a chance to help shape the broad form of the project.
+These were held to highlight the issues, understand stakeholder and public perceptions of the problems, assess their reaction to outline proposals and options, gather information on alternative strategies and to ensure the local community has had a chance to help shape the broad form of the project.

 Since 2015 an essential component of the scheme’s communications work has been through this website.
 This places key documents in the public domain, including the project’s rationale and vision, minutes of the Stakeholder Group meetings, the Risk Register, factsheets and proposed timelines.
 It also advertises key engagement events, with outcomes from public consultation available for viewing.